 The Environmental Turn in Natural Resource Economics: John Krutilla and 'Conservation Reconsidered'

 Environmentalism in the United States historically has been divided into its utilitarian and preservationist impulses, represented by Gifford Pinchot and John Muir, respectively.
-Pinchot advocated conservation of natural resources to be used for human purposes; Muir advocated protection from humans, for nature's own sake.
-In the first half of the 20th century, natural re-source economics was firmly in Pinchot's side of that schism.
-That position began to change as the post-war environmental movement gained momentum.
-In particular, John Krutilla, an economist at Resources for the Future, pushed economics to the point that it could embrace Muir's vision as well as Pinchot's.
-Krutilla argued that if humans preferred a preserved state to a developed one, then such preferences were every bit as "economic."
-Either way, there were opportunity costs and an economic choice to be made.
+Pinchot advocated conservation of natural resources to be used for human purposes; Muir advocated protection from humans, for nature’s own sake.
+In the first half of the twentieth century, natural resource economics was firmly on Pinchot’s side of that schism.
+That position began to change as the postwar environmental movement gained momentum.
+In particular, John Krutilla, an economist at Resources for the Future, pushed economics to the point where it could embrace Muir’s vision as well as Pinchot’s.
+Krutilla argued that if humans preferred a preserved state to a developed one, then such preferences were every bit as “economic” — either way, opportunity costs exist and economic choices must be made.

 JEL Classification: B21, B31, Q3, Q5